Catholic Church and Nazi Germany: Summi Pontificatus

 On 31 August (the day before the war), Pius wrote to the German, Polish, Italian, British and French governments that he was unwilling to abandon hope that pending negotiations might lead to "a just pacific solution" and beseeching the Germans and Polish "in the name of God" to avoid "any incident" and for the British, French and Italians to support his appeal.
 The "pending negotiations" were Nazi propaganda; the following day, Hitler invaded Poland.

 Summi Pontificatus (On the Limitations of the Authority of the State), issued on 20 October 1939, established several themes of Pius' papacy.
 In diplomatic language, he endorsed Catholic resistance and disapproved of racism, antisemitism, the invasion of Poland, and church persecution. and calls on Italians to remain faithful to the church.
 Pius avoided accusing Hitler and Stalin, adopting an impartial public tone for which he has been criticised.

 In Poland, the Nazis murdered over 2,500 monks and priests; more were imprisoned.

+Secret meetings with Nazi officials

+Starting in 1939 Pius engaged in backchannel negotiations with Hitler.
+The existence of these talks was kept hidden by the Catholic Church until the opening of the Pius archives to scholars in 2020.
+The archives contain several transcripts and documents noting ongoing communications between Pius and Hitler largely through Philipp, Landgrave of Hesse, a Nazi official.
+Both sides took steps to prevent such meetings from becoming public knowledge.
+Furthermore, both sides expressed a desire to reach an agreement to achieve peace between the Reich and the Church.
+In January 1940, Pius gave Hesse a five-point memo on how to improve relations with the Church, all five of which were concerned with the rights and freedoms of the Church.
+Hitler agreed with this memo on principle and sent his foreign minister Joachim von Ribbentrop to publicly meet with the Pope in March.
+Meetings continued until the spring of 1941, but no formal agreement emerged.
+There is no indication that Pius brought up the Nazis' persecution of Jews as an issue throughout any of the meetings.
+Historian David Kertzer concluded that from the viewpoint of protecting the Church as an institution, the talks could be considered a success.
+However, he argues they were a "sharp disappointment" from the viewpoint of moral leadership as the Pope resisted great pressure to denounce the Nazi regime until the end.